opexsw/testnowrestexample/README.md

 Few Best Practices are as follows:

 1. How to test different rest API/Endpoints
-2. How to create json and html reports which helps TestNow to create consolidated reports for you.
+2. How to create reports which helps TestNow to create consolidated reports for you.
 3. How to take failed scenario screenshots
 4. and few more which you can relate to ... :)